xnotepp/xnote/README.md

   build.properties.ori to build.properties and do the necessary changes.

-* If you configure the build process properly, the development cycle is to code, stop Thunderbird, run "ant deploy" (default target = "package", but "deploy" also copies files to your Thunderbird profile directory - you should establish a separate development profile), start Thunderbird and check for the changes.
-  "ant deploy" copies the files to an extracted directory, not the xpi file, and also deletes the "startupCache" in the profile directory to force Thunderbird to consider the updated resources.
+* If you configure the build process properly, the development cycle is to code, stop Thunderbird, run "ant run" and check for the changes. "ant run" copies the files to an extracted directory in your Thunderbird profile (see build.properties), not the xpi file, deletes the "startupCache" in the profile directory to force Thunderbird to consider the updated resources, and starts Thunderbird.

 * The ant build process creates a "build" directory next to the source directory that will contain the add-on package in an xnote-&lt;version&gt;.xpi file.
 See the build.xml for details.
+If you would like to manually install the XPI file, e.g., to test the installation notice, call "ant package" to only build the xpi file but not copy the sources to the TB profile.

 * If you are not yet familiar with Apache Ant, you can download it from https://ant.apache.org/bindownload.cgi.
 Ant also requires